Coolant Distribution Unit (CDU) High Capacity Server Cooling

 Greener Cooling

-Data center carbon emissions reduce 30% on average when switching to liquid cooling.
+Data center carbon emissions reduce 30% on average when switching to liquid cooling

 Lower Data Center Operating Cost